If, in a given year, you’re both going to:

 2) sell stocks (or ether, or bitcoins, etc.) that have gone up in value

 You should donate the stocks (or ether or bitcoins) directly to the charity, rather than selling and donating the proceeds.
 This way the charity ends up with more money and you pay less in income taxes.

 Suppose you bought $1000 worth of ether, and it’s now worth $2000.
 Consider two possibilities, 1) you sell the ether and then donate the proceeds, or 2) you donate the ether directly to a charity that’s set up to accept them.

 1) Sell and then donate.
-You pay 15% on long-term capital gains tax (or more in short-term capital gains if you’d held the ether for less than a year), leaving $1850 left to donate.
+You pay 15% on long-term capital gains tax (see the edit below for assets held less than a year), leaving $1850 left to donate.

 You can take an income tax deduction on this $1850, saving you ~$550 on your income taxes (depending on bracket).